LD-FPGA-Project/FPGA-Video-Transmission-and-Image-Processing/README.md

 ## HOW TO RUN

-- Rename the photo to "image.jpg"
+- Make sure the photo is in a .jpg format
 - Move to the COE-Convert Directory
-- Convert the image with the Matlab script into .coe
+- Convert the image with the python script into .coe that also moves the image to the necessary directory
-- Run the C code inside with the "make" command in terminal
-- Move the resulting file "image_data.coe" to the /FPGA-Image-Processing/Src/VGA/Show-Image directory